madhusudhannsn/es6-node-gulp-elastic-boilerplate/README.md

 	gulp watch

-To run the code in dev mode which builds the code and watches for changes
+To run the server in dev mode which builds the code and watches for changes

   	gulp